 Rodney Nelson also took most of the photographs of sites and artifacts used in the exhibit.
 A number of illustrators contributed figures for the Lake Naconiche reports, including Sandra Hannum, T. Clay Schultz, and Chet Walker.

 The Caddo Nation of Oklahoma was involved throughout the project.
-Special thanks are due to the current and former Caddo council chairs, LaRue Martin Parker and Brenda Edwards, respectively, as well as Robert Cast and Bobby Gonzalez of the Cultural Resources Program.
+Special thanks are due to the former Caddo council chairs, LaRue Martin Parker and Brenda Edwards, as well as Robert Cast and Bobby Gonzalez of the Cultural Resources Program.
 Robert Cast wrote most of text covering the history of the consultation, repatriation and reburial (of both human remains and funerary objects) in the Caddo Involvement section.
 He also provided the reburial photographs.

 Finally, credit is due to Dr. James Bruseth and Bill Martin of the Texas Historical Commission (THC).
 This TBH exhibit is the result of a stipulation in the Memorandum Of Agreement, inserted into the agreement by the THC, to allow the general public to learn about the exciting discoveries at Lake Naconiche.

 1989 The Woodland/Caddo Transition in the Southern Caddo Area.
 In Festschrift in Honor of Jack Hughes, edited by D. Roper, pp. 117-124.
 Special Publication No. 5, Panhandle Archeological Society, Amarillo.

 1998 Reflections on the Early Ceramic Period and the Terminal Archaic in South Central East Texas.
 Journal of Northeast Texas Archaeology 11:108-116.